 For a long time, I really struggled with making breakfast interesting.
 As I’ve said in many posts before, I am not a morning person, so it’s rare that I want to spend any time cooking on a weekday morning (plus, I’m probably late for something – oops!).
 So – I’ve learned to make things ahead of time, especially breakfasts.
 Whether it’s something savory, like these Southwest Breakfast Egg Rolls or Mini Quiche with Hash Brown Crust, or something sweet like these Banana Bread Waffles.

 These waffles are great to make ahead of time, freeze or refrigerate, and just toast (or air fry) when you want to eat them.
 It makes weekday mornings way easier (and a heck of a lot tastier).
-These are also a WW friendly option, at 2 SP per waffle (on blue/purple, 3 on green).
-They come together quickly and easily and are full of rich, warm flavors just like a loaf of banana bread.
+These are also a WW friendly option that comes together quickly and easily and they’re full of rich, warm flavors just like a loaf of banana bread.

 Making Banana Bread Waffles